Chaos and magic in the dissipative quantum kicked top: Finite-size dynamics along quantum trajectories

 where $A$ and $B$ are equal disjoint bipartitions of the fully-connected model under study and $\hat\rho_A = \mathrm{Tr}_B(\hat\rho)$ is the reduced density matrix of subsystem $A$ alone.
 Due to permutational invariance, only the number of spins in each partition matters; hereafter we consider $N_A = N_B = N/2$.
 We carefully verified that our results are robust to changes in the bipartition size.

-In Fig.~\ref{fig:entropy-dynamics} we show some examples of the EE $\braket{\mathcal{E}(t_n)}$, averaged over the trajectories, versus the stroboscopic time $t_n$.
+\del{In Fig.~\ref{fig:entropy-dynamics} we show some examples of the EE $\braket{\mathcal{E}(t_n)}$, averaged over the trajectories, versus the stroboscopic time $t_n$.
 The top row corresponds to the unitary limit $\gamma = 0$, for the two values of the kick strength $K = 0$ where the mean-field dynamics is regular [panel (a)], and $K = 5$ where it is chaotic [(panel (b)].
 All the entropies increase and then saturate to the asymptotic values.
 To be more quantitative, it is useful to focus on the properties of the asymptotic value $\overline{\langle \mathcal{E} \rangle}$.
 In the ergodic regime, we find $\overline{\langle \mathcal{E} \rangle} = \alpha + \beta \ln (N + 1)$, with $\alpha = -1.05\pm 0.07$ and $\beta = 0.974\pm 0.016$ for $K=5$.
 The fact that $\beta \approx 1$ agrees with the expectation that the EE reaches its maximum value $\mathcal{E}_\text{max} = \ln D$ (where $D=N+1$), for an ergodic dynamics.
-In contrast, when $K$ is smaller, we observe a slower growth with the system size: using the same fitting function, for $K=0$ we get $\alpha = -0.17\pm 0.07$ and $\beta = 0.477 \pm 0.016$.
+In contrast, when $K$ is smaller, we observe a slower growth with the system size: using the same fitting function, for $K=0$ we get $\alpha = -0.17\pm 0.07$ and $\beta = 0.477 \pm 0.016$.}

-In the central and lower rows of Fig.~\ref{fig:entropy-dynamics}, we show the EE versus time in the presence of dissipation, being it either weak ($\gamma = 0.2$, middle row) or strong ($\gamma = 0.5$, bottom row), for the same values of $K$ considered before.
+\del{In the central and lower rows of Fig.~\ref{fig:entropy-dynamics}, we show the EE versus time in the presence of dissipation, being it either weak ($\gamma = 0.2$, middle row) or strong ($\gamma = 0.5$, bottom row), for the same values of $K$ considered before.
 Panels (c),(e), and (f) correspond to a regular mean-field dynamics ($\lambda<0$), while panel (d) is for a chaotic dynamics ($\lambda>0$).
-We observe that, after a transient, all curves converge to an asymptotic value.
-Further insight can be obtained by focusing on the dependence of the asymptotic value $\overline{\langle \mathcal{E} \rangle}$ on $K$ and on the system size $N$.
+We observe that, after a transient, all curves converge to an asymptotic value.}